Donald Rutherford (philosopher)

-Donald Paul Rutherford (born 1957) is a Canadian philosopher and a professor of philosophy at the University of California, San Diego.
+Donald Paul Rutherford (born 1957) is a Canadian philosopher and an emeritus professor of philosophy at the University of California, San Diego.
 He is known for his research on early modern philosophy.

 Rutherford is a former president of Leibniz Society of North America (2010-14) and a winner of its Essay Prize (1992).
-He is an editor of Oxford Studies in Early Modern Philosophy.
+He is an editor (with Daniel Garber) of Oxford Studies in Early Modern Philosophy.